 Solid State Technology and SEMI, today announced the recipient of the 2014 “Best of West” Award — Nikon Corporation — for its NSR-S630D Immersion Scanner.
 The award recognizes important product and technology developments in the microelectronics supply chain.
 The Best of West finalists were selected based on their financial impact on the industry, engineering or scientific achievement, and/or societal impact.

 Nikon has clearly demonstrated leadership with ArF immersion tools, particularly in the area of 450mm.
-At SEMICON West this week, a collection of the first fully patterned 450mm wafers – using a Nikon immersion lithography tool — were on display at the newly merged SUNY CNSE/SUNYIT exhibit, booth 517, located in the Moscone Center’s South Hall.
+At SEMICON West, a collection of the first fully patterned 450mm wafers – using a Nikon immersion lithography tool — were on display at the newly merged SUNY CNSE/SUNYIT exhibit.
 The Nikon immersion scanner will join existing 450mm infrastructure at the Albany NanoTech Complex in April of 2015 in accordance with the project timeline.
 This critical milestone will enable G450C founding members and CNSE to perform 10nm and below, full wafer photolithography, while optimizing tool configuration and performance.

-The Best of West award-winning NSR-S630D (300mm) ArF Immersion Scanner leverages the well-known Streamlign platform, incorporating further developments in stage, optics, and autofocus technology to deliver unprecedented mix-and-match overlay and focus control with sustained stability to enable the 10/7nm node.
-The Nikon Corporation booth is in South Hall, Booth 1705.
+The Best of West award-winning NSR-S630D (300mm) ArF Immersion Scanner employs the well-known Streamlign platform, incorporating further developments in stage, optics, and autofocus technology to deliver unprecedented mix-and-match overlay and focus control with sustained stability to enable the 10/7nm node.

 Single nanometer distortion values have been achieved, which is a major factor in improving overlay/mix-and-match capabilities.
 In addition, the new NSR-S630D reticle stage uses an encoder servo system to increase accuracy while the wafer stage delivers improved temperature control, coupled with structural and water management innovations to enhance stability.
 The S630D has demonstrated single machine overlay (SMO) Avg.+3σ below 1.4nm across the lot, with across lot S622D/S630D mix-and-match overlay (MMO) below 2.5nm.
 Further, the S630D autofocus system employs a narrower sensor pitch and improved edge mapping for better focus uniformity, and minimizes sensor fluctuations and process sensitivities.
 Together these factors optimize yield and increase edge dies per wafer.